 The holiday season is upon us, and you know what that means – it’s party time!
-Just because you live in a tiny apartment doesn’t mean you should forfeit the pleasure of hosting your own holiday party.
-So string up the mistletoe, crank up the carols, and prepare to host your coziest shindig ever.
+Just because you live in a tiny apartment doesn’t mean you can’t host.
+Check out these small-space entertaining tips, then string up the mistletoe, crank up the carols, and prepare to host the coziest shindig ever.

 Let’s say you want to host a holiday dinner party but you don’t have a dining room table.
-Channel your inner Moroccan and pepper the living room floor with throw pillows and comfy blankets.
-The coffee table ends up being the perfect height when you’re sitting on the floor!
-If you do have a kitchen or dining room table but it’s not long enough to accommodate all your guests, put a longer piece of plywood over the table and cover the whole thing with a beautiful table cloth.
-A bench is a great way to fit a lot of friends around the table without taking up a lot of space, and can also easily be stowed away against a wall when you’re not entertaining.
+Channel your inner Moroccan and cover the living room floor with throw pillows and comfy blankets.
+The coffee table ends up being the perfect height when you’re sitting on the floor.
+If you do have a kitchen or dining room table, but it’s not long enough to accommodate all your guests, put a longer piece of plywood over the table and cover the whole thing with a beautiful table cloth.
+A bench is another great way to fit a lot of friends around the table without taking up a lot of space, and it can be easily stored away against a wall when you’re not entertaining.

 Lots of Guests and Not Much Space?
 Try a Buffet

 While dinner parties are wonderful, they are more difficult when you’re working with a tiny kitchen and limited space for all your guests.
-An easier option for parties in tiny apartments is the more casual buffet style dining.
-Guests can sit where they will, allowing more festive mingling and you don’t need to worry about fitting everyone around the same table.
-Consider making food that you can prepare the night before and reheat right before the party.
-Paper plates and cups make for much easier cleanup – go for options in festive holiday colors!
+An easier option for parties in tiny apartments is more casual buffet-style dining.
+Guests can sit where they will, allowing more festive mingling.

 When All Else Fails, Go for a Cocktail Party